doars/doars/packages/doars/README.md

 ### \$inContext

-Execute a function in context after the existing one has been revoked.
+Call a function in context after the existing one has been revoked.
 Whereby the first parameter of the callback method will be an object containing the contexts.
 Useful for accessing a component's context after running an asynchronous function.